Native Americans in film: Silent film era

 In 1912, D. W. Griffith released A Pueblo Legend and The Massacre, which both failed to show Native Americans in a positive light.
 The Massacre romanticized Custer's roles in the Indian Wars, with recurring scenes of white mother struggling to protect her infant, while a Native American mother is killed and collapses offscreen.
 Griffith would later become infamous for his creation of The Birth of a Nation, a racist propaganda film that portrayed the KKK as heroic.

+Griffith would create several documentaries centering on Native Americans from a sympathetic view.
+Griffith's films were different from westerns because they focused on "nostalgia for lost paradises" rather than the battles.
+These short films provoke sympathy for the Native Americans who were often seen in a negative light.

 In 1914, Theodore Wharton directed The Indian War Refought: The Wars for Civilization in America which romanticized multiple battles including the 1890 Wounded Knee Massacre, wherein U.S. Army soldiers killed over 250 Lakota Indians, including men, women, and children, and buried them in a mass grave.
 This film depicted the massacre as a battle; it was directed by the War Department and approved by the United States government.
 It can be therefore considered a propaganda film, with the goal of rationalizing the government's actions.
-Despite its historical inaccuracies, a 1914 Moving Picture World advertisement claims, This most realistic film of the age...has been APPROVED BY THE UNITED STATES GOVERNMENT and made under the DIRECTION OF THE WAR DEPARTMENT...Historically Correct and all scenes TAKEN ON THE EXACT LOCATION of the original battles.In 1914, ethnologist Edward S. Curtis directed silent film In The Land of the Head Hunters, a fictionalized documentary about the lives and culture of Kwakwakaʼwakw people of the Queen Charlotte Strait in Canada.
+Despite its historical inaccuracies, a 1914 Moving Picture World advertisement claims, This most realistic film of the age...has been APPROVED BY THE UNITED STATES GOVERNMENT and made under the DIRECTION OF THE WAR DEPARTMENT...Historically Correct and all scenes TAKEN ON THE EXACT LOCATION of the original battles.In 1914, ethnologist Edward S. Curtis directed silent film In the Land of the Head Hunters, a fictionalized documentary about the lives and culture of Kwakwakaʼwakw people of the Queen Charlotte Strait in Canada.
 Although Curtis wrote and directed the film, all of its actors were entirely Kwakwakaʼwakw.

 The 1930 silent film The Silent Enemy is an example of a film that focuses on Native American characters prior to colonization.
 The film dramatizes a famine experienced by the Ojibwe during the post-classical era and incorporates folklore, spiritual visions, and religious elements.
 The film begins with a sound-synchronized speech in English by Ojibwe chief and activist Chauncey Yellow Robe who stars in the film.